Master of Science in Nursing in Health Care Quality and Patient Safety

 Offered By: College of Nursing and Health Care Professions

-Earn Your Master’s in Nursing – Health Care Quality and Patient Safety Degree
+Work Toward Potential Career Advancement in Health Care Quality and Patient Safety

-Enhance your nursing education and take your career to the next level as an expert in health care quality and patient safety.
-Grand Canyon University’s College of Nursing and Health Care Professions is proud to offer an MSN degree for motivated nurses who want to improve quality and safety within nursing.
-In this program, you’ll gain advanced knowledge and skills to take on a wide range of roles within the health care field.
+Enhance your nursing education and position yourself to potentially take your career to the next level in health care quality and patient safety.
+Grand Canyon University’s College of Nursing and Health Care Professions is proud to offer this MSN degree for nurses who want to work to improve quality and patient safety within nursing.
+In this program, you’ll have the opportunity to gain advanced knowledge and skills to take on a wide range of roles within the health care field.
 From a clinician to a community advocate to a systems manager, you’ll wear many hats as you learn how to incorporate diverse concepts into cohesive solutions.

-Our MSN in Health Care Quality and Patient Safety program covers research, collaboration, communication, data analysis, project management and much more.
-Along with honing important nursing leadership skills – such as clinical and organizational decision-making – students will focus on critical thinking, evidence-based research and diagnostic reasoning.
+Our MSN: Health Care Quality and Patient Safety emphasis program covers research, collaboration, communication, data analysis, project management and much more.
+Along with honing important nursing leadership skills — such as clinical and organizational decision-making — you will focus on critical thinking, evidence-based research.
 You will examine how to improve health care systems and patient outcomes from all aspects.

-Study Standards of Quality and Safety in Nursing
+Study Health Care Quality and Patient Safety Courses

-Designed for nurses seeking to improve their knowledge and skills in the area of health care quality and patient safety, this Master of Science in Nursing program covers a variety of valuable coursework.
+Designed for nurses seeking to improve their knowledge and skills in the area of health care quality and patient safety, this master’s in nursing degree covers a variety of valuable coursework.
 You’ll focus on nationally recognized expectations and metrics for quality, examine different approaches to support quality improvement measures and learn about technologies that support clinical decision-making for patient safety.
-Throughout this specialized master’s degree program, you will:
+Throughout this master’s program, you will have the opportunity to:

 • Explore the quality improvement process and examine the most commonly used models and tools for improving health care quality